carbon-design-system/carbon-labs/docs/support-for-carbon-v10.md

 So far we have identified two broad approaches:

-- Use Carbon v11 package assets in a v10 application
+- Use Carbon v11 package assets in a v10 application (React teams only)
-- Use assets from a CDN in a v10 application
+- Use assets from a CDN in a v10 application (regardless of front-end framework used)

 ## Use Carbon v11 `@carbon/react` assets in a v10 application